toptensoftware/yazd/yaza.md

 Note that when the hex radix is selected, numbers must still start with a digit which might mean introducing a leading `0` (ie: `0ff` not `ff`)

+## String Literals

+String literals are declared using either the single or double quote delimiter.

+    DB  "Hello World\n"

+The following C-style escapes can be used:

+    \" \' \\ \b \f \n \r \t

+and `\u` can be used to declare unicode characters in hex:

+    "\u000D"    ; carriage return

 ## Expressions

-The following expression operators are supported (shown in order of operation)
+The following operators are supported in expressions (shown in order of operation)

 ```
-( ) defined     ; grouping and the `defined` operator
+? ( ) [ ] { } .     ; uninit data, grouping, orderd/named struct data and member operator
-~ ! - +         ; bitwise complement, logical not, negate, postive
+~ ! - +             ; bitwise complement, logical not, negate, positive
 * / %               ; multiply, divide, modulus
 + -                 ; add, subtract
+DUP                 ; duplicated data operator
 << >>               ; shift left, shift right
 <= >= < >           ; less-equal, greater-equal, less, greater
 == !=               ; equal, not equal
 &                   ; bitwise AND
 ^                   ; bitwise XOR
 |                   ; bitwise OR
 &&                  ; logical AND
 ||                  ; logical OR
 ? :                 ; ternery operator
 ```

-All numeric expressions are evaluated as 32-bit signed integers.
+All numeric expressions are evaluated as 64-bit signed integers.
 An error will be generated if the final resulting value does fit in the target operand.
 For boolean (aka logical) operands, zero is treated as false and any non-zero value is treated as true.

 Note that parentheses are used for two purposes - expression group and pointer dereferencing.